Current Release

 New Features

-• For the experimental @pyqtSlot decorator, we also should handle the @asyncSlot just the same.
+• For the experimental @pyqtSlot decorator, we also should handle the @asyncSlot the same way.
 Added in 2.1.1 already.

 Optimization